alphagov/govuk-developer-docs/source/manual/add-deployment-dashboard.html.md

 ### If you’re changing an existing panel…

-Find the partial in puppet and replace the contents with the exported JSON.
+Find the partial in Puppet and replace the contents with the exported JSON.
 Replace any application specific text/urls/queries in the partial with template variables.

 TOP TIP: use `git add -p` to avoid unnecessary changes being committed

 ### If you’re adding a new panel

-Create a new partial in puppet with the exported JSON Replace any application specific text/urls/queries in the partial with template variables.
+Create a new partial in Puppet with the exported JSON Replace any application specific text/urls/queries in the partial with template variables.

 In `govuk-puppet` we are using an [array structure](https://github.com/alphagov/govuk-puppet/blob/master/modules/grafana/manifests/dashboards.pp) to dynamically control which partials are rendered.